ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 ---

 {{< hint warning >}}
-`Java` support is not considered in my other works.
+`Java` support is for the initial promotion and not considered in my other works.
 {{< /hint >}}

 {{< hint warning >}}